 So, I started playing with the concept of simplifying the mix and the ingredients in the mix.
 All the ingredients had to be fairly easy to get, either here or online, and the ingredients had to be as allergy-neutral as possible.
 This is how I came to develop the mix that I call Jeanne’s Gluten-Free All-Purpose Flour Mix.
 This mix contains just brown rice, white rice, and sweet rice flours, mixed with tapioca flour and xanthan gum.
 It’s easy for me to mix on my own, and it stores well in the fridge.
 People ask for it all of the time.
 And best of all, I can use it as a cup-for-cup substitute for wheat flour in most of my recipes.
 Yay!

 I get my gluten-free flours and xanthan gum from Bob’s Red Mill, whose products are widely available in Seattle stores, or from Authentic Foods.
-I also use the brand of sweet rice flour from Koda Farms called Mochiko.
+I also sometimes use the brand of sweet rice flour (also known as “glutinous rice flour”) from Koda Farms called Mochiko.
 This is available in regular grocery stores in the “ethnic” section.
 You can also order it online.
 All of these flours are available online.
 All of these flours are made in facilities that adhere to gluten-free manufacturing practices.
 And, they are made with bakers in mind, so the grind of each flour is “fine” and they work well.
 You may also find some of these flours in Asian grocery stores.
 Please note that if the package is not labeled “gluten-free” you cannot be sure that it is not cross-contaminated.

 Also, when I refer to a gf “flour mix” in my recipes I mean one that is designed to be used as a cup-for-cup substitute for wheat flour.
 I do not mean a pancake mix or a baking mix that includes other ingredients like baking powder, soda, vanilla, or salt.
-These types of mixes will not work well when you’re baking from scratch and using a recipe that calls for “flour.”
+Pancake mixes will not work well when you’re baking from scratch and using a recipe that calls for “flour.”

 Jeanne’s Gluten-Free All-Purpose Flour Mix